cchudwick/Frequency_Ear_Trainer/README.md

     Feel free to download and enjoy!
 Hope it helps with frequency recognition.

-    Contact me with any questions or concerns or thoughts on improvements.
+    Contact me with any questions / concerns / thoughts on improvements.